luk6xff/luk6xff.github.io/content/posts/led_clock.md

 +++

 # A Supercharged LED Clock
-Today, we're diving into one of my latest projects that's perfect for anyone who loves building and coding.
+Today, we're diving into one of my latest small projects that's perfect for anyone who loves building and coding.
 It's an LED clock, but not your average timekeeper.
-This one boasts features like weather updates, automatic time adjustments, and even a web interface for tweaking things on the fly.
+This one offers features like weather updates, automatic time adjustments, and even a web interface for tweaking things on the fly.
 Let's break down what makes this clock tick (literally).
-Note: All the pictures, videos and schematics to be found in the [project's GitHub repository](https://github.com/luk6xff/led-clock/tree/master).
+Note: All the pictures, videos and schematics to be found in the [project's GitHub repository](https://github.com/luk6xff/led-clock/tree/master)

 ## Tech Toolbox
 * **ESP32 Microcontroller:** The ESP32 boasts dual cores and real-time operating system (FreeRTOS) capabilities, allowing for smoother multitasking and handling complex tasks efficiently.